Back to Convertkit: Painful Lessons Learned + How-To Checklist

 Here’s what happened when I switched from ConvertKit to Active Campaign, and why I switched back.

 A couple of years ago I decided to invest in my business by switching from Mailchimp to ConvertKit.

 I wanted the fancy automations and the ability to really segment and serve my email signups in a way that I couldn’t with Mailchimp.

 I rolled along just fine with a mostly-together email marketing strategy that was tied to my consistent blogging and occasional training/promotions.

-Then last summer (2017) all this buzz started around Active Campaign.
+Then in 2017 all this buzz started around Active Campaign.